tytydraco/yessleep/out/I_found_home_videos_of_my_family_that_shouldnt_exist.md

 Then the video cut off.
 Just like that.

-I scrambled to rewind it, not even thinking about the other two discs still stacked under the TV.
+I scrambled to replay it, not even thinking about the other two discs still stacked under the TV.
 I just wanted to hear him laugh again.
 That laugh.
 I tried not to think about the end, though the fear of it was crawling slowly up my spine as I hit play.

 Because the way it spoke, it sounded like it wasn’t part of the recording at all.
 Like it was speaking to the camera.
 To me.